NOC Tools and Software in 2024: An Operational Perspective

 When we evaluated Moogsoft as a potential event correlation tool for our own workflow a couple of years ago, it was still an on-premise solution.
 At that time, we were impressed by its excellent UI.
 However, its API capabilities offered less than what we needed in our particular use case.
 Back then, we considered it a tool that an organization would likely run in its data center and configure through that wonderful UI.

-Again, like with any of these tools, while one platform ultimately proved best for our use-case and workflow, each organization is unique and should evaluate for suitability and value within the context of its specific environment.
+Again, like with any of these tools, while one platform ultimately proved best for our use case and workflow, each organization is unique and should be evaluated for suitability and value within the context of its specific environment.

 Here at INOC, we’re already applying these tools to improve event monitoring and management as we continue to expand our service to provide additional value.

-Talk to us about turning up support on our NOC to put our AIOps investments to work for you.
+Talk to us about turning up support on our NOC to make our AIOps investments work for you.

 3. Ticketing